derekxkwan/imgtextify-py3/README.md

 - lightchar - character to print for light squares (default .)
 - nospaces - if an argument is passed here, do NOT print spaces in between output characters (default with spaces)

+note that the darkchar and lightchar can be multiple characters, given that you properly escape needed characters (like parentheses)

 ## LICENSE

 GPL v3